TAAR1: Endogenous

-Thyronamines

-Thyronamines are molecular derivatives of the thyroid hormone and are very important for endocrine system function.
-3-Iodothyronamine (T1AM) is the most potent TAAR1 agonist yet discovered, although it lacks monoamine transporter affinity and therefore has little effect in monoamine neurons of the central nervous system.
+Thyronamines are molecular derivatives of thyroid hormone involved in endocrine system function.
+3-Iodothyronamine (T1AM) is one of the most potent TAAR1 agonists yet discovered.
+It also interacts with a number of other targets.
+Unlike the monoamine neurotransmitters and trace amines, T1A is not a monoamine transporter (MAT) substrate, although it does still weakly interact with the MATs.
 Activation of TAAR1 by T1AM results in the production of large amounts of cAMP.
 This effect is coupled with decreased body temperature and cardiac output.